Martin Van Buren: Retirement

 Van Buren never sought public office again after the 1848 election, but he continued to closely follow national politics.
 He was deeply troubled by the stirrings of secessionism in the South and welcomed the Compromise of 1850 as a necessary conciliatory measure despite his opposition to the Fugitive Slave Act of 1850.
-Van Buren also worked on a history of American political parties and embarked on a tour of Europe, becoming the first former American head of state to visit Britain.
+Van Buren also worked on a history of American political parties and embarked on a tour of Europe, becoming the first former U.S. president to visit Britain.
 Though still concerned about slavery, Van Buren and his followers returned to the Democratic fold, partly out of the fear that a continuing Democratic split would help the Whig Party.
 He also attempted to reconcile the Barnburners and the Hunkers, with mixed results.

 Van Buren supported Franklin Pierce for president in 1852, James Buchanan in 1856, and Stephen A. Douglas in 1860.
 Van Buren viewed the fledgling Know Nothing movement with contempt and felt that the anti-slavery Republican Party exacerbated sectional tensions.
 He considered Chief Justice Roger Taney's ruling in the 1857 case of Dred Scott v.
 Sandford to be a "grievous mistake" since it overturned the Missouri Compromise.
-He believed that the Buchanan administration handled the issue of Bleeding Kansas poorly, and saw the Lecompton Constitution as a sop to Southern extremists.
+He assessed that the Buchanan administration handled the issue of Bleeding Kansas poorly, and saw the Lecompton Constitution as a sop to Southern extremists.

 After the election of Abraham Lincoln and the secession of several Southern states in 1860, Van Buren unsuccessfully sought to call a constitutional convention.
 In April 1861, former president Pierce wrote to the other living former presidents and asked them to consider meeting to use their stature and influence to propose a negotiated end to the war.
-Pierce asked Van Buren to use his role as the senior living ex-president to issue a formal call.
+Pierce asked the 78-year-old Van Buren to use his role as the senior living ex-president to issue a formal call.
 Van Buren's reply suggested that Buchanan should be the one to call the meeting, since he was the former president who had served most recently, or that Pierce should issue the call himself if he strongly believed in the merit of his proposal.
 Neither Buchanan nor Pierce was willing to make Pierce's proposal public, and nothing more resulted from it.
-Once the American Civil War began, Van Buren made public his support for the Union.
+Once the American Civil War began, Van Buren made public his support for the Union cause.

 Death

 Van Buren's health began to fail later in 1861, and he was bedridden with pneumonia during the fall and winter of 1861–1862.
 He died of bronchial asthma and heart failure at his Lindenwald estate at 2:00 a.m. on Thursday, July 24, 1862.
-He was 79 years old.
 He is buried in the Kinderhook Reformed Dutch Church Cemetery, as are his wife Hannah, his parents, and his son Martin Van Buren Jr.

 Van Buren outlived all four of his immediate successors: Harrison, Tyler, Polk, and Taylor.
 In addition, he saw more successors ascend to the presidency than anyone else (eight), living to see Abraham Lincoln elected as the 16th President before his death.